rapidftr/RapidFTR-chef-repo/README.md

 	*	Say yes when prompted to install packages.

+	*	Answer 'default' when prompted for a role.

-	*	Respond to prompts for SSL certificate files with reasonable locations.
+	*	Respond to prompts for further information, reading the prompts carefully.

-*	If you haven't already, copy SSL certificate files into the locations.
+*	If you haven't already, copy SSL certificate files into the locations you provided during the previous step.
 See below for help generating a certificate.

 *	Now run chef-solo to install the application and its dependencies.